ibm-cloud-docs/log-analysis-cli-plugin/README.md

-# logdna-cli-plugin
+# log-analysis-cli-plugin
-Documentation repository for logdna-cli-plugin
+Documentation repository for log-analysis-cli-plugin